 Effective January 1, 2007, the District initiated performance of the Title 22 Groundwater Monitoring Program.
 The program involves working with participating pumpers to comply with regulatory requirements for well water monitoring, including: (1) scheduling the collection and analysis of samples for Title 22 compliance required by the State Water Resources Control Board (SWRCB) Division of Drinking Water (DDW) and special sampling such as the Unregulated Contaminant Monitoring Rule required by the United States Environmental Protection Agency (EPA); (2) coordinating the submittal of results to the SWRCB DDW; and 3) preparing the annual Consumer Confidence Reports for the pumpers.
 This program is available to pumpers who choose to participate and agree to reimburse the District the actual monitoring costs, including District staff time in administering the program.
-The District presently has 22 pumpers/participants in this program, which involves a total of 83 wells.
+The District presently has 22 pumpers/participants in this program, which involves a total of 84 wells.

 In recent years, new Chemicals of Emerging Concern (CECs) have been identified nationwide as potentially impacting surface water and groundwater.
 CECs can be broadly defined as any synthetic or naturally occurring chemical or any microorganism that is not commonly monitored in the environment but has been recently detected in the environment.
-CECs such as pharmaceuticals and personal care products, perfluorinated compounds, polybrominated diphenyl ethers, and others may pose a potential threat to water resources.
+CECs such as pharmaceuticals and personal care products, perfluorinated compounds, polybrominated diphenyl ethers, and others may pose a potential threat to water resources including per-and polyfluoroalkyl substances (PFAS).
 Their detection in the environment does not necessarily mean that they pose a health threat at their measured concentrations.
 WRD is actively monitoring surface spreading and injection activities for water quality constituents, including many CECs.
-In addition, the District supports research evaluating CEC removals using innovative treatment technologies.
+In addition, the District supports research evaluating CEC removals using innovative treatment technologies and is currently pilot testing ion exchange and granular activated carbon to treat PFAS.